PapiDos/landing-page/README.md

 # ✈️ Landing Page Project

 This is a landing page project.
 I chose [The Odin Project](https://www.theodinproject.com/) curriculum as the theme for this project for I feel grateful I'm learning to code with them.
+The site is already live [here🌐](https://papidos.github.io/landing-page/)

 ## Project Purpose